Charles of Bourbon (Madrid, January 20, 1716 - Madrid, December 14, 1788)

 The Kingdom of Naples

-Charles, therefore, was eighteen when he wore "the most beautiful crown in Italy" (a sentence written in a letter by his mother).
+Charles of Bourbon, therefore, was eighteen when he wore "the most beautiful crown in Italy" (a sentence written in a letter by his mother).
 Of medium height, he had a lean and muscular body, clear eyes, very pronounced facial features.
 His education had not been the best, since the tutor Count of Santisteban, instead of preparing him for the care of the state, apparently preferred to cultivate his natural inclination for hunting, fishing and painting.
 Simple in features and affable, with a rather shy character, he was judged differently by those who approached him.
 But his biographers, even the less benevolent, agree in recognizing that in him the sum of moral merits was greater and more certain than that of defects and that his natural talent made up for the shortcomings of an imperfect education.

 He had arrived in Italy just over fifteen as the heir of Gian-Gastone de 'Medici and Antonio Farnese and had spent two years peacefully between Florence and Parma, despite the ire of the Emperor of Austria who had not bent to grant him the investiture of the two duchies.
 The war unleashed between the states of Europe at the end of 1733 gave him a larger kingdom and a more difficult task.